MARCH AGAINST HORSE SLAUGHTER — News of the Horse reports that the livestock auction in New Holland, Pennsylvania, is banning photos and videos.

 News of the Horse reported:

 In May, 2016, a horse was dropped off at the sale in terrible condition.
-When auction workers saw investigators with Animal Angels documenting the condition of the horse, they took the horse to the back, shot it, and dumped it in the trash.
+When auction workers saw investigators with Animal Angels documenting the condition of the horse, they took the horse to the back, shot him, and dumped him in the trash.
 See full story at Animals’ Angels.

 News of the Horse point out: